gmmorris/birdwatcherjs/README.md

 =======

 A small utility for implementing the NCZ JavaScript error handling pattern.
-To understand the anti-pattern: http://www.nczonline.net/blog/2009/04/28/javascript-error-handling-anti-pattern/
+To understand the anti anti-pattern pattern: http://www.nczonline.net/blog/2009/04/28/javascript-error-handling-anti-pattern/

 ### Basic usage